 The Orient Bambino is generally regarded as one of the best affordable automatic dress watches currently on the market.

 Its elegant charm and modern execution are rare to find at this price point.
-The movement inside is made in-house by Orient themselves, again rare in entry level watches.
-It’s readily available and affordable online.
+The movement inside is made in-house by Orient themselves, again rare in entry-level watches.
+It’s readily available and affordable online on retailers like Amazon.

 All that said, the Orient Bambino isn’t without flaw, and that’s what we’re going to discuss today.